Costco Deavas Hot Chocolate Bombs Review

 Nutrition

-All three flavors have 190 calories, 11 grams of fat and 20 grams of carbohydrates.
+All three flavors have 190 calories, 12 grams of fat and 19 grams of carbohydrates and two grams of protein.
 The amount of fibre ranges from one to three grams depending on the flavor, the sugar is between sixteen to nineteen grams depending on the flavor.

-Salted caramel and milk chocolate both have 30 mg of sodium and dark chocolate has two milligrams of sodium.
+Salted caramel has 30 mg of sodium, milk chocolate has 25 milligrams of sodium and dark chocolate has zero milligrams of sodium.
 These are decently high in calories, sugars, and fat, which is normal for a cocoa bomb.

 Ingredients

 The chocolate bombs have pork gelatin in them so if you don’t eat pork be aware of that.
-They also have wheat starch for those who are sensitive to it.
-Also if you’re allergic to nuts, these may contain nuts.
+Also if you’re allergic to nuts these may contain tree nuts.
+None of the ingredients listed are healthy or something I would want to feed my child regularly.

 Scoring